 as well as the Government’s Travel to Norway: https://www.regjeringen.no/en/topics/koronavirus-covid-19/travel-to-norway/id2791503/

-Such persons are exempt from having to present a certificate of a negative Covid-19 test upon entry to Norway, but must comply with the requirements of pre-arrival registration.
-According to the Covid-19 Regulations Section 6e, personnel considered essential to the functioning of the mission may be exempted from the rule of entry quarantine during working hours when they have received a negative test result from a PCR-test taken at the earliest three days after arriving in Norway.
-In acute situations where there is no time to wait for a PCR response, the person may go to work after have received a negative test result from an antigen rapid test on the same day as the work is to be carried out.
-In their spare time they have to self-quarantine.
-It is emphasized that missions may only exempt personnel who is strictly necessary.
+According to the Covid-19 Regulations Section 6e, such personnel may be exempted from the rule of entry quarantine during working hours when they have received a negative result from an antigen rapid test on the same day as the work is to be carried out.
+In their spare time they have to self-quarantine, until they have received a negative result from a PCR test taken at the earliest three days after arrival.
+It is emphasized that missions may only exempt personnel considered strictly necessary.
 The mission should therefore plan ahead in order to, if possible, avoid using this exemption.
-It is the head of mission who decides what personnel that may invoke this exemption.
+It is the Head of Mission who decides what personnel that may invoke this exemption.